Kirbyderp/last-bastion/README.md

 GAME DESCRIPTION

---to do--
+In the far flung future, habitable planets are both extremely rare and hotly contested.
+In an orbiting satellite, you must defend humanity's last hope against an onslaught of alien invaders who want the planet for themselves.

 CONTROLS

-Adjust aim - a/d or left/right
+ - Adjust aim - a/d or left/right

-Adjust aim speed - z/x or </>
+ - Adjust aim speed - z/x or </>

-Fire Missile - space
+ - Fire Missile - space

 DEV LOG